Loading page...

 Q: What's the difference between a ghost policy and an exemption?
 A: Exemption: Legal declaration you don't need coverage (very limited use).
 Ghost policy: Minimum premium policy with no payroll (fraud if you have workers).
 Exemptions are free every 2 years.
 Ghost policies cost $750-$2,500/year.
 Using a ghost policy with actual workers is criminal fraud.
 Using an exemption improperly is civil violation.
 Both can destroy your business, but ghost policy fraud includes jail time.

 Q: How does Florida treat 1099 subcontractors for workers comp?
-A: Florida ignores 1099 status.
-If your "subcontractor" doesn't have their own workers comp or valid exemption, they're your employee for workers comp purposes.
-You owe premiums on everything paid to them.
-Real example: Tampa GC paid $200,000 to 1099 roofers.
-No certificates.
-Audit assessment: $38,820 in additional premiums plus penalties.
+A: Florida ignores 1099 status for workers' comp purposes.
+If your "subcontractor" doesn't have their own workers' comp or a valid exemption, they're treated as your employee, and you owe premium on everything paid to them.
+It's common for an audit to add tens of thousands of dollars in additional premium when a general contractor has paid substantial amounts to uninsured "subcontractors" without collecting certificates.

 Q: Can I exclude family members from workers comp coverage?
 A: Very limited.
 Spouse and children can be excluded IF: They're not paid wages, not included in any way, and you file specific exclusion forms.
 But if they ever help and get injured: No coverage for them, you're personally liable, and potential fraud charges if you claimed exclusion but they worked.
 Most attorneys recommend covering family members—the savings aren't worth the risk.